 If you’re interested in Flying, Gliding, Adventure Training, Camping, Engineering, Music, Shooting, Drill, Watersports, Abseiling, Overseas Travel… (to name but a few!), you will be delighted to know that they are all activities provided by the RAF Air Cadets!

 RAF Air Cadets develop a sense of community and citizenship valued by employers, both military and civil.
 RAF Air Cadets also get the opportunity to fly in RAF and commercial aircraft – with many progressing to achieve Flying Scholarships and their Private Pilot’s License (PPL).

 The RAF Air Cadets, which has charitable status, is not a recruiting organisation but many members do go on to have careers in the Royal Air Force, other Services or civilian life.
 Currently, approximately 34% of all aircrew (pilots, navigators and NCO aircrew) and 20% of Officers are ex-Cadets.

-The Aims of the Air Cadet Organisation are:
+The Aims of the RAF Air Cadets are:

 - Promote and encourage a practical interest in aviation and the Royal Air Force among young people

 - Provide training which will be useful in the Services and civilian life